 Similarly, if you need to perform a trivial operation, like converting from miles to kilometers, just calling a helper function without implementing it is probably fine—you can always implement those smaller details once the broader solution is fully fleshed out.

 Lastly, take a few minutes to send personalized follow-up thank you emails to your interviewers.
-It can feel like a bit of a formality, but will never hurt your chances—though thank yous generally won’t make or break the decision of whether to move forward with extending an offer.
-Don’t expect your interviewer to respond (though they might!), but rest assured knowing you’ve checked that box in each interviewer’s mental list of the impression you’ve left.
+It can feel formal, but will never hurt your chances.
+While thank yous aren’t the tipping point to extending an offer, avoid being the only one who doesn’t do it.
+Your interviewer may or may not respond, but rest assured you’ve left a positive impression with the interviewer.